Preface to 2019 Edition

 - China’s First Biennial Update Report on Climate Change, submitted to the UN Framework Convention on Climate Change in December 2016;

-- China’s Intended Nationally Determined Contributions, submitted to the UN Framework Convention on Climate Change in June 2015.
+- China’s Third National Communication on Climate Change, submitted to the UN Framework Convention on Climate Change in December 2018

-Several themes run through these documents, including strong support for low-carbon development and commitments to cutting coal use, scaling up non-fossil energy, promoting sustainable urbanization, investing in industries of the future and participating actively in climate diplomacy.
+Several themes run through these documents, including strong commitments to low-carbon development, cutting coal use, scaling up clean energy sources, promoting sustainable urbanization and participating actively in climate diplomacy.